roy23c/python-art/README.md

 # Python Art

-Repository of eperimentation with generating art with python
+Collection of experiments using python to generate art

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for generating and experimenting with art
+These instructions will get you a copy of the project up and running for generating and experimenting with python art

 ### Prerequisites